When the unexpected happened, the Knoll family's life turned upside-down. Here's their story of how life insurance provided some peace of mind.

 A new reality

-Warning signs began cropping up about a year after the surgery, when Greg started having trouble eating again.
+Warning signs began cropping up again about a year after the surgery, when Greg started having trouble eating.
 It wasn’t too surprising, given the complexity of his surgery and the presence of so much internal scar tissue.

 Four months later, his condition was significantly worse.
 One day, while Melissa was attending a work conference, Greg was rushed to the hospital in an ambulance.